Closing Date: 15 March 2021

-A postdoctoral position is available in the laboratory of Dr. Christopher Sturgeon, at the Washington University School of Medicine, in St. Louis, MO.
+A postdoctoral position is available in the laboratory of Dr. Christopher Sturgeon, at the Black Family Stem Cell Institute, within the Icahn School of Medicine at Mount Sinai, in New York, NY.
 We have developed novel human pluripotent stem cell (hPSC) directed differentiation strategies that generate extra-embryonic and intra-embryonic like hematopoietic progenitors.
 Several research projects are available, all focused on the translational potential of these hPSC-derived hematopoietic stem/progenitor cells.
 Possible projects range from the development of hPSC-derived adoptive immunotherapies, epigenetic and post-transcriptional regulation of hematopoietic development, and the characterization of engraftable hematopoietic populations.

 Interested applicants should send a current CV, statement of research interests, and 2-3 contacts for reference letters, to Christopher Sturgeon (email@example.com)